 While it may not be our absolute favorite rib in New York anymore, Georgia’s will forever be delicious, and also makes us appreciate all this fine BBQ we now have in the city, because not so long ago was it impossible to find quality smoked MEEEEEATS.

-Slow cooked for hours and prepared in Georgia’s secret spice rub, this is the signature attraction and reason to make the trip to the LES.
-Tender, moist, and literally falling off their respective meat-racks, these ribs are big on pig, small on bone, and huge on flavor.
+They may not be pit smoked, but they’re slow cooked for hours, smothered in Georgia’s secret spice rub.
+Tender, moist, and falling off their respective meat-racks, with sauce all over your face goodness.
+This has always been the signature attraction at Georgia’s.
+These ribs are big on pig, small on bone, and huge on flavor.

 $6 for a basket full of some of the juiciest, meatiest, chicken wings in town?
 Sign us up.
 Go big on the BBQ sauce.